naoshibaikyu/cyborgresistance/epilogues/scraps/CR_S1_PIEASS.md

 Magma Annoyed: **[grabs the wishbone from the other side]**

 %Both had a dramatic staredown right before pulling the wishbone to their direction.
-And... <b>SNAP!!</b>
+And... **SNAP!!**

 Magma Giddy: YEAH! **[holds the longer piece up]**